 The Festival takes place for two weeks every summer overlapping the Fourth of July holiday.
 It is an educational presentation that features community-based cultural exemplars.
-Free to the public, like other Smithsonian museums, each Festival typically draws more than one million visitors.
+Free to the public, like other Smithsonian museums, each Festival typically draws hundreds of thousands of visitors.

 Usually divided into programs featuring a nation, region, state, or theme, the Festival has featured exemplary tradition bearers from more than ninety nations, every region of the United States, scores of ethnic communities, more than a hundred American Indian groups, and some seventy different occupations.